-Algae is a primordial plant with a long geological background.
+Algae are primordial plants with a long geological background.
 About 400.000 algae species are existing around the world.

 Most of them are belonging to the plant kingdom, which consists of seed-bearing plants, ferns, mosses, lichens and algae.
 Algae are constructed mostly less sophisticated without real roots, stems or leaves.
 There is no propagation by seed but by cell division or sporulation.